ThiPauli/Fetch_Data_Youtube_API/README.md

-# Extracting Data from Youtube API
+# Extracting Data using Youtube API

 ## Project Overview
 - Working with real data using Youtube API to collect video statistics from a channel (in this case from freeCodeCamp).